If God is good and God is all powerful then, why doesn’t he stop terrorist attacks?

 When we see the evil of a terrorist, we must first ask, “Why does evil even exist in the first place?”

 If you program a robot to say, “I love you”, does the robot love you?
 No, it only says, “I love you” because it had no choice, it has no free will.
-And God created us to love.
+And God created us to love, and therefore with freewill.

-And because God is just, holy, righteous and good, he must deal with evil (Rom 6:23, Isa 30:18).
-God’s plan to deal with evil has a beginning, middle and end.
+But God is just, holy, righteous and good, so he has a plan to deal with evil (Rom 6:23, Isa 30:18).
+God’s plan has a beginning, middle, and end.
 Many times our confusion about evil is merely wondering why we’re not at the end of the story.

 Evil vs Suffering

 God’s goal isn’t the prevention of our physical death, or to prevent our current suffering.
 In fact, because of our sin, Christ had to go through both in order to deal with both (Luke 9:22).